 The occupant of the property is responsible for the licence fee and thus also for registering and deregistering with the fee collection service of ARD, ZDF and Deutschlandradio.

 Since 1 May 2014, in accordance with the new Energy Saving Ordinance (Energieeinsparverordnung), the most important details of the energy performance certificate must be stated in all sales and letting adverts of residential properties – insofar as one is available.
 Landlords must have the den energy performance certificate with them during viewings and hand a copy to new tenants.
 Just one energy performance certificate is required for each residential building– even if you have several apartments within it.
 If you have one apartment in a residential complex, then simply request a copy of the certificate from the person responsible for managing the property.
 If you have offered a property to let through us and you wish to provide us with the details of the energy performance certificate, simply send or fax us a copy.
-You can find further information on the energy performance certificate here and here.

 According to § 19 of the Federal Registration Act (Bundesmeldegesetz), which came into force on 1 November 2015, you have a duty as a landlord to cooperate.
-Your duty in this regard involves playing an active role in your tenant’s registration and deregistration and confirming either in writing or electronically within two weeks that they have moved in/out.
-Your tenant must then register or deregister with the relevant registration authorities within two weeks.
+Your duty in this regard involves playing an active role in your tenant’s registration and confirming either in writing or electronically within two weeks that they have moved in.
+Your tenant must then register with the relevant registration authorities within two weeks.
 As the landlord, you also have the option of electronically submitting the declaration to the registration authorities.
 It goes without saying that we have the relevant pre-printed forms available for you.
 You can find detailed information on the Federal Registration Act in our news section.

 At the end of the rental period, your property should once again be in a perfectly clean state so that the new tenant immediately feels comfortable.
 The final clean includes the following: cleaning the windows, mopping the floors, washing the curtains, towels and bed linen/liners, wiping out the kitchen cupboards and inspecting the cutlery, cleaning the furniture inside and out, washing (or possibly replacing) the shower curtain, and descaling the taps.
 You will receive a one-off end cleaning fee from the tenant for this purpose.
 This can be transferred with the final month’s rent or you can take the amount from the deposit after consulting with the tenant.
-On average, the end cleaning fee is between 50&euro and 150&euro, depending on the size of the property.
+On average, the final cleaning fee is between 50 Euro and 150 Euro, depending on the size of the property.
 Tenants often also require a regular cleaning service during the rental period.
 Your HC24 Office will be pleased to recommend reliable cleaning companies in your area.